ubernostrum/django-registration/docs/faq.rst

     See :ref:`the custom user documentation <custom-user>`.

 Tips and tricks
 ---------------

+**How do I close user signups?**

+    If you haven't modified the behavior of the :meth:`~registration.views.RegistrationView.registration_allowed`
+    method in :class:`~registration.views.RegistrationView`, you can
+    use the setting :data:`~django.conf.settings.REGISTRATION_OPEN` to
+    control this; when the setting is ``True``, or isn't supplied, user registration will be permitted.
+When the setting is ``False``, user registration will not pe permitted.

 **How do I log a user in immediately after registration or activation?**